JosipDev/aho-corasick/README.md

 ## Implementation

 The implementation is intentionally kept as light-weight as possible as the whole trie (dictionary) is kept in memory while the input pattern is parsed.
 Each trie node stores a container (unordered_map) containing all child nodes, a pointer to the fail node and a pointer (unique_ptr) to an object stored for each match.
-The API is flexible to enable a wide range of applications and to keep the trie size minimal for each application.
+The API is designed to be flexible for two resaons: to enable a wide range of applications and to keep the trie size minimal for each of these applications, as will become clear fromt he examples.

 ## Usage